alelievr/Modern-Rendering-Introduction/README.md

 ## Online Course

-You can access the online course here: TODO LINK
+You can access the online course here: https://alelievr.github.io/Modern-Rendering-Introduction

 The course website is built using a Jekyll theme, available at: [jekyll-gitbook](https://github.com/alelievr/jekyll-gitbook).
 The pages are written in Markdown and can be found in the [docs/_articles](https://github.com/alelievr/Modern-Rendering-Introduction/tree/master/docs/_articles) folder.